kkingsbe/vss-threshold/frontend/README.md

 ### Why Two-Interval Forced Choice (2IFC)?

 * Forces the participant to pick an interval, even if unsure.
-* Removes bias from “criterion shifts” (e.g., a tendency to say “yes” more often).
+* Removes bias from "criterion shifts" (e.g., a tendency to say "yes" more often).
 * Guessing is expected, but across trials the staircase converges on the point where the signal is *just strong enough* to drive accuracy above chance (~75% correct).

 ### Duration

 * Published experiments often use **short intervals (300–600 ms)** to prevent visual adaptation and to keep working memory load low.
-* We chose **500 ms** as a balance: long enough to see the pattern, but short enough to avoid adaptation.
+* We use **jittered 400–600 ms intervals**: long enough to see the pattern, but short enough to avoid adaptation.

 ### Separation Between Intervals

-* A **mask or flash** is typically inserted to reset perception and prevent afterimages.
+* A **mid-gray blank (300 ms)** provides temporal separation and prevents afterimages.
-* We used a **200 ms gray flash + 100 ms blank** to give a strong perceptual separator.
+* Simple blank is preferred over pattern masks to avoid introducing afterimage artifacts.

 ---